Riordan Leadership Institute

 In 1990, former Los Angeles Mayor Richard Riordan, in partnership with committed community leaders, launched the Riordan Leadership Institute (RLI) to address the gaping chasm between professionals interested in serving on nonprofit boards and nonprofits looking for qualified, diverse board members.
 Since then, more than 1,300 professionals have graduated from RLI and are among the region’s most dynamic community leaders.

-RLI is a nine month fellowship empowering early to mid-career professionals for lifelong community engagement and leadership through service on nonprofit boards.
+RLI is an eight-month fellowship empowering early to mid-career professionals for lifelong community engagement and leadership through service on nonprofit boards.

 Newly restructured course curriculum will ensure RLI fellows have the tools to be effective nonprofit board members, including a clear understanding of board governance, fiscal responsibilities, fundraising, giving pro bono service, corporate social responsibility and personal leadership development.
 As fellows develop a succinct balance of nonprofit board skills, they will have the opportunity to simultaneously apply those skills through training and field experience with a nonprofit board.